Leader’s Brief – 4 Questions To Help You Lead Through Rapid-growth

 Leadership development stops being

-1 – Who’s eyeing the future?
+Consider These 4 Questions to Mitigate the Challenges of Rapid-Growth.
+Whose eye is on the future?
 Somebody must be accountable for looking beyond the moment and towards the future.

-2 – Who’s watching the store?
-It is essential to have someone focus on the business functions (processes, infrastructure, and quality) because rapid-growth can only be successful unless it built on the organization’s existing foundation.
+The CEO or Executive Director is responsible for the long-range view and must hold senior managers accountable through dialogue and clarity of strategic instruction.
+Who’s watching the store?
+It is essential to have someone focus on the business functions (processes, infrastructure, and quality) because rapid growth can only be successful if it builds the organization’s existing foundation.

-3 – Who’s looking after talent?
+Someone must be responsible for fighting inertia, pushing continuous improvement, eliminating bottlenecks, and ensuring the organization’s support functions and future investments are made based on future needs.
+Who’s looking after talent?
 In times of rapid growth, there is a tendency to hire and promote fast and sort issues out later.
-Trust me when I say there is a very high cost of ignoring hiring, and development processes.
+Trust me when I say that there is a very high cost associated with hiring and development processes.

-4. Who’s building the culture?
-To be an effective leader, you must understand the power your values are as the reference point to everyone who works with you.
+Consider distributing this burden among all your employees by actively involving them in the recruitment and onboarding of new team members.
+Who’s building the culture?
+To be an effective leader, you must understand the power of your values as the reference point for everyone who works with you.

 Final Thoughts